dchaws/DrawGraph/README.md

     ./drawgraph -H < <(./arr2mat < Examples/testarrows.txt)

-## Reading in node names and positions
+## Reading in Node Names and Positions

 Added option to read in node names.
 Node names are given one per line.